 Another potential stability risk is gTLDs that were removed from the root zone file.
-This is because it is conceivable that they continue to put a load on the root server system as a result of clients having the retired TLDs hardcoded in their software, similar to clients currently "leaking" .home and .corp queries to the root (see Figure 8).
+This is because clients may have such retired TLDs hardcoded in their software and as a result they continue to put a load on the root DNS system.
+The .home and .corp queries that we see being "leaked" to the root (see Figure 8) are of a similar nature, although these TLDs have never actually been delegated.

 A scenario like this might unfold in the "Internet of Things" when several "large" gTLDs have been withdrawn from the root and significant numbers of abandoned devices with outdated firmware continue to query domain names within these TLDs.
 This would further increase the number of invalid queries, in addition to the steady increase of invalid queries that we have observed since 2012 (see Figure 8).
-While the root has been able to handle this increase so far, a large number of retired gTLDs that attract .home-like traffic levels may form a stability risk in the long run.
+While the root has been able to handle this increase so far, a large number of retired gTLDs that attract a significant amount of leaked traffic may form a stability risk in the long run.